 The Research Division of the Department of Radiation Oncology is supported by grants from the National Institute of Health (NIH), the Department of Defense (DoD), The Breast Cancer Research Foundation (BCRF) and other private foundations.

-Research in the ICB is mainly sponsored by the NIH research project grants (R01s) and also benefits from generous departmental support.
-The laboratory offers training and research opportunities not only for graduate students and postdocs, but also for physician scientists and medical residents who are interested in experimental research, he ICB serves as a bridge from benchside to bedside.
+The laboratories offer training and research opportunities not only for graduate students and postdocs, but also for physician scientists and medical residents who are interested in experimental research, serving as a bridge from the bench to the bedside.

 The Demaria Lab